-The ICS organises its own Presentation Skills course annually, which counts towards the necessary quota.
+The ICS organises its own Presentation Skills course annually, which usually falls at the start of the calendar year.
 The ICS recommends that students attend this external course rather than the Graduate Schools course, because it is very high quality, and is scheduled just prior to Early Stage presentations, for maximum benefit.